-Second Wind Cottages are located on the TCAT bus line at 1435 Elmira Rd Newfield, NY 14867.
-The Cottages provide a place where homeless men can find a safe home in a beautiful setting with a supportive environment and they can learn the life skills necessary to reintegrate into society.
+Second Wind Cottages provide a place where homeless men can find a safe home in a beautiful setting with a supportive environment and they can learn the life skills necessary to reintegrate into society.
 It is situated on 7 acres of land in Newfield, NY.
 Each single-room cottage has a bathroom, kitchenette, and bed area.

-The Cottages provide permanent, supportive housing for men referred from local agencies or the Homeless Crisis Alleviation team.
+The Cottages provide transitional, supportive housing for homeless or formerly incarcerated men.
 Removing barriers to affordable housing is a start towards a restored life, but it is not all that is needed.
-The program at SW, Flexible Programming, is individually tailored for each resident, focusing on the barriers which led each into homelessness.
+The program at Second Wind Cottages is individually tailored for each resident, focusing on the barriers which led each into homelessness.
 Periodic meetings with the Support Team allow for successes, challenges, and new goals to be shared.
-There is no program term limit.
-Each resident can stay as long as needed until he is ready to live independently.
+There is no program term limit and program residential fees are kept minimal.
+Each resident can stay as long as needed to successfully live independently.

-At SW each person is a unique individual with unique abilities and needs.
+At Second Wind Cottages each person is a unique individual with unique abilities and needs.
 The men who live at Second Wind’s cottages are working toward being able to live responsibly by learning to provide themselves with food, clothing, and shelter and to have positive relationships within their community.

 Second Wind Cottages provides each resident with:

-A Community Partner: Each resident is assigned a Community Partner to check in with weekly.
-The role of a Community Partner is to provide support in learning the practical skills needed to live independently and to check progress in meeting the personal goals identified by the resident and the SW support team.
+A Community Partner: Each resident meets with our community manager weekly for check-ins, support, goal planning or friendly conversation.
+The role of the community manager is to provide support in learning the practical skills needed to live independently and to check progress in meeting the personal goals identified by the resident and the SW support team.

 Some examples of practical skills are understanding and using public transportation, identifying and completing needed paperwork for organizations (DSS, Mental Health, CARS, DMV, Social Security, NY Law, etc.), advocacy at meetings, following up with health issues, budgeting, cooking, cleaning, and finding and maintaining employment.